shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 {: .box-warning} Note that PCI restates that Sensitive Authentication Data (SAD) is never permitted to be stored, even if Primary Account Numbers (PAN) are not present.
 PCI DSS also applies to organizations that transmit or process SAD and are also required to comply with PCI DSS 4.0.

+### Updated PCI DSS Definitions

-### Simplifying the Definition of Account Data, Cardholder Data, Card Data Environment, and Sensitive Authentication Data
+PCI has simplified the definition of multiple key terms including Cardholder Data, Card Data Environment, and Sensitive Authentication Data

 **Cardholder Data (CHD) includes:**

 * Primary Account Number (PAN)
 * Cardholder Name